jmaguin/daily-digest/README.md

 - stores all data from all web scrapers
 - Table entries are:
     - source:   String      name of source
-    - tags:     List        list of relevant tags
+    - tag:      String      relevant tag
     - date:     datetime    date of publication
     - content:  String      content of article
 - methods: